XRPLF/xrpl-dev-portal/content/tutorials/production-readiness/reliable-transaction-submission.md

 ### Transaction Timeline

-When you submit a transaction to the XRP Ledger, regardless of whether used [HTTP API](rippled-api.html), a [client library](client-libraries.html), or some other app, process of applying the transaction to the ledger is the same.
+When you submit a transaction to the XRP Ledger, regardless of whether you used [HTTP API](rippled-api.html), a [client library](client-libraries.html), or some other app, process of applying the transaction to the ledger is the same.
 That process goes like this:

 1. An account owner creates and signs a transaction.
 2. The owner submits the transaction to the network as a candidate transaction.